PierreBarba/capstoneBudgetApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- This work, "BUDGET APP", is a web page implementation of "Snapscan" by Gregoire Vella, used under CC BY 4.0.

 - Hat tip to anyone whose code was used.

 - Thanks for all the curated content that was provided to us.

 - Thanks to my learning and coding partners for all their support.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>